travis-ci/docs-travis-ci-com/user/deployment/rubygems.md

 ```
 {: data-file=".travis.yml"}

-### Gemspec to use
+### Use Gemspec

-If you like, you can specify can alternate option with the `gemspec` option:
+If you like, you can specify an alternate option with the `gemspec` option:

 ```yaml
 deploy: